 10. Look to the future

 We’ve talked about making peace with the past, but at what point do you actively start looking ahead instead of looking back?
-When you’ve let someone go emotionally and you’re feeling empty after a breakup, the future seems bleak, as though it’s no use looking towards it.
-The question, “How to get over a broken heart?” is the only thing that’s on your mind, and it seems like you’ll never be able to find a definitive answer.
+When you’ve let someone go emotionally and you’re feeling empty after a breakup, the future seems bleak, as though it’s no use looking toward it.
+The question, “how to get over a broken heart?”, is the only thing that’s on your mind, and it seems like you’ll never be able to find a definitive answer.

-Take it one day at a time.
-Think about things you’ll do tomorrow, then next week, then maybe even next month.
+Take it one day at a time, or even an hour at a time initially.
+Think about things you’ll do the next hour, then in the evening, then tomorrow, then next week, then maybe even next month.
 Plan little pleasures for yourself.
-A weekend away, a day where you sleep in and lounge, a day where you wander your favorite bookshop and treat yourself to uninterrupted reading time.
+A nice cup of tea, a weekend away, a day where you sleep in and lounge, a day where you wander around your favorite bookshop and treat yourself to uninterrupted reading time.

 Think about holidays you might want to take, things you want to do around the house, even a new outfit you want to debut, and an occasion where you want to wear it.
 Dressing up is an especially good way to get over your ex when you still see them.